 The Bible calls this man “The Rich Young Man”, or, “The Rich Young Ruler”.
 The man is a ruler of a synagogue, and he is very successful.
 He has made a lot of money at being a “good and religious” person.
 Can money or religion get a person into heaven?

 In verse 18, Jesus says that no one is good.
-He is saying that no one is good enough to save their self from their own sin.
+He is saying that no one is good enough to save themselves from their own sin.
 In verse 27, He says it is IMPOSSIBLE to save yourself.
-But in both verse 18 and verse 27 He also gives us the hope of how we can be saved.
+But in both verse 18 and verse 27, He also gives us the hope of how we can be saved.
 What is that hope?

 The man replies to Jesus’ answers and questions by saying that he is good, and has kept all of The Commandments.
 Read James 2:10.
 The man tells Jesus that he has obeyed all of The Commandments.
 Do you think he really had?
 Talk about the impossibility of keeping The Law perfectly.

 Some people think that just because they come from a Christian family, they are automatically Christians.
 This man told Jesus that he had been good from the time he was young.
 Does everyone really need Jesus to save him or her?
 Why can’t we just do good and then Jesus will accept our good works and we can be saved?

 In the Second Commandment, we were warned about having gods and idols that were more important to us than Jesus.
 This man has chosen to worship something other than Jesus.
 What is it?